xav-b/taskbook/build.md

 ### Next

+Change object/type base items to either golang style interface or functional practice.
+Right now the core code has to know about all the types of items, and there are checks everywhere.
+This makes the plugin system failing and slow down development, lower quality.

+- [ ] FIXME Completed events have elapsed time in timestamp
+- [ ] FIXME: `--timer` capture CTRL-C and gracefully record the time spent.
+- [ ] FIXME `tb b --timer` never completes
+- [ ] TECH Document recurrent values, and check why it's not reliable
 - [ ] IDEA Can a todo be a card (as a plugin)?
 Name is front, comment is solution.
 Check when reviewed and automatically uncheck according to schedule (maybe add a flag).
 Bind it to `@flashcard.{deck}`
+        - [x] Create a card type
         - [ ] Review system
         - [ ] `card:decks` command to list decks (or can i hack on tb list?)
         - [ ] Replace `next: 3d` by last review
-- [ ] FIXME `tb b --timer` never completes
-- [ ] FIXME: `--timer` capture CTRL-C and gracefully record the time spent.
 - [ ] FEAT Support syncing multiple calendars and have them in their respective `calendar` and `calendar.{name}` boards (or use tags?) - sorting should also work
-- [ ] TECH Document recurrent values, and check why it's not reliable
-- [ ] FIXME new day and `tb clear` as first command probably don't play nicely together
 - [ ] TECH Implement the library + plugin architecture
       - [ ] Global config refactoring

 ### Todo

 ### Backlog

+- [ ] FEAT Support `tb delegate` which is like `delete` but keep track it was instead delegated, not cancelled
 - [ ] FEAT At init, or `tb clear`, auto-check events from previous days
 - [ ] FEAT `tb link [taskId] [url]`
 - [ ] FEAT Support scheduling in the future `tb task --on 2025-01-01/Tuesday`